quidprobros/worth-the-weight/readme.md

 - [x] when adding food, it should update journal properly
 - [ ] basic graph to see progress
 - [ ] fix stats calculations
+- [ ] make sure carbon is using localtime

 # spring 4 (reach)